“A leader is one who knows the way, goes the way, and shows the way.”

 To find my answer, I went on a long self-discovery journey to find myself.
-After rocking the boat and challenging the status quo, I started taking initiative and worked on goals that I’ve created for myself.
+After rocking the boat and challenging the status quo, I started taking initiative and worked on goals I created for myself.

 That’s when I became the leader of my life.

 After discovering my core values, I envisioned myself living a congruent life aligned with my beliefs while contributing to a greater cause that’s bigger than myself.
-Every skill and talent that I acquire need to be paid forward and given back to the community.
+All my skills and wisdom must be paid forward and given back to humanity.

-By leading my life, I only did the important things that brought my vision closer to reality.
-Regardless what my results were, I was always in control of my feelings and behaviors to external events.
+By leading my life, I strictly focused on activities that brought my vision closer to reality.
+Regardless of what my results were, I was always in control of my feelings and behaviors despite external events.

-Instead of being a victim and reacting to life, I became the creator of my own destiny.
-In addition to becoming a leader for myself, I have also become a leader for others.
+Instead of being a victim and reacting to life, I stayed grounded to my purpose and responded with effective actions.
+By becoming a creator of my own life, I have also as a byproduct led others by example.

 Create a Positive and Powerful Vision for Yourself and Others

 Without a strong and positive vision, others will have an extremely difficult time working with you.
-That’s because they won’t believe the work they’re doing is worthwhile and meaningful.
+That’s because they won’t believe the cause they’re doing is worthwhile and meaningful.

-For them to do great work, they must believe their contribution is bringing them closer to achieving a goal and vision.
+For them to produce greatness and excellence, they must believe their contribution is bringing them closer to make the vision a reality.

 To become a great leader, you must have a compelling vision that evokes motivation and conviction in your team.
-With your aspiring mission, you create S-M-A-R-T goals by challenging the status quo to bring your vision into reality.
+With your aspiring mission, you create S-M-A-R-T goals by challenging the status quo to make steady progress.

 As a result, your team members know their exact responsibilities for achieving each manageable and realistic goals.

 Enabling Trust Is the Foundation of Great Leadership